mitranim/koa-ring/readme.md

 context object, return `void` and mutate the context to send the response.

-In other words, Koa is a poor match for the HTTP programming model, which lends itself to `ƒ(request) -> response`, to plain functions of request to response.
+In other words, Koa is a poor match for the HTTP programming model, which lends itself to plain functions of `ƒ(request) -> response`.

 Advantages of `ƒ(request) -> response`:

-  * Easy to rewrite request and/or response at middleware level
+  * Easy to rewrite request and/or response at handler level

   * Lends itself to function composition